ssamot/ssamot.github.io/content/posts/ellul.md

 struggle for man.
 They are not yet model heroes, but they have already entered the religious sphere.

 Mercouri I tend to think of as a minister of culture.
-The book was published in 1975, so I guess the author had something else mind :P
+The book was published in 1975, so I guess the author had something else in mind :P

 >> moment when one claims to be freeing Christianity from the religious hodgepodge which has burdened it for twenty centuries,